-- 1 Make a wish for the product.
-For example, if you take a simple product, such as a pen, you may wish it did the writing for you if you told it what to do.
-Make a wish for each product or service listed in the first column and put your answer in each row of column 2 of the table.
+- the writing for you if you told it what to do.
+Make a wish for each product or service listed in the first column and put your answer in each row of column 2 of the table below.
 The first answer has been done for you. - 2 Think about the life cycle of the product or service.
-For example, if we use the example of a pen again, it might only last a month depending on how much you write.
-State the life cycle of each product or service in column 1 and put your answer in column 3 of the - Analyse the problem with the product currently.
+For example, if we use the example of a pen again it might only last a month depending on how much you write.
+State the life cycle of each product or service in column 1 and put your answer in column 3 of the table below. - 3 Analyse the problem with the product currently.
 For example, pens are never there when you need them!
-State the problem with each product or service in column 1 and put your answer in column 4. - 4 Review your answers for each of the products or services in the table.
-State (a) what your innovative idea is and (b) whether your idea would have commercial success.
-Put your answer in the last
+State the problem with each product or service in column 1 and put your answer in column 3.

+4 Review your answers for each of the products or services in the table.
+State (A) what your innovative idea is and (B) whether your idea would have commercial success.
+Put your answer in the last column.

-Source 3 on the next page will help you practise your innovation skills.
-See the sample answer to the first product (tablecloth) as an example.
+Source 3 on the next page will help you practise your